tritoon/typecheckjs/pluginsguide.md

     the `typecheckjs` package yourself!

- -  `this.makeChecker(object)`: a function which adds a specific tag to your object in order to support more complex test cases like <br>
-    `type(Object).of( type(Array).of(String) ).is( {a: ['a', 'b']} )`
+ -  `this.makeChecker(object)`: a function which adds a specific tag to your object in order to support more complex test cases like `type(Object).of( type(Array).of(String) ).is( {a: ['a', 'b']} )`

     Be sure to include a `is` method in the object you pass in, because that is